Satyagraha

 The final elements that govern the behaviour of a successful

-practitioner of non-violence include: ‘A devotee of Truth
+practitioner of non-violence include: ‘A devotee of

-for it.’ |
+costs and atone for it.’

-‘The principle of non-violence necessitates complete abstention
+‘The principle of non-violence necessitates

-from exploitation in any form.’
+complete abstention from exploitation in any form.’

 Finally, are their limits to the situations where non-violence can